davidltruong/sqool/README.md

 ## Usage

-This short project is to show the relationships between different databases.
+This short project is to show the relationships between different database tables.